“No matter where you’re from, your dreams are valid” – Lupita Nyong’O

 6. Walter Brennan

 Walter Brennan is probably the least known actor on the list and I had never come across a single movie of his until recently.
 It maybe due to the fact that his finest period was in the 30s and 40s as a very diligent supporting actor.
 He was the first actor to win 3 Academy Awards and astonishingly achieved this feat in only 5 years.
 He played a supporting role in all of them; ‘Come And Get It’ in 1936, ‘Kentucky’ in 1938, ‘The Westerner’ in 1940 and was nominated for ‘Sergeant York’ in the following year.
-He was knowing for playing older characters, and also for his transformations, which were considered quite spectacular in those days.
+He was known for playing older characters, and also for his transformations, which were considered quite spectacular in those days.